Category: Canada

 Right next to Old Montreal is Old Port.
 I also have a thing for harbors.
 I don’t get to see as many, but I always snap a few pictures when I find one.

+Stop five was the Montreal Botanical Garden.
+The Botanical Garden was founded in 1931 and today is known as one of the largest in the world.
+It’s huge!
+There are around thirty thematic gardens.
+We walked through several of them.
+It took longer than I thought it would…probably because I kept stopping to take pictures of the flowers.
+There were flowers of every color, shape, and size imaginable!
+I could have spent the entire day exploring the gardens.
 The day we went was a wonderfully warm, sunny day.
 And guys…it smelled soooo good here!
 I walked around just sniffing everything.
 I’m sure I had a stupidly ridiculous grin on my face…but how can you be anything but happy when you’re surrounded by flowers?!

 One of the thematic gardens was a Chinese garden.
 It was under construction so the only shot I got was the one above.

 By this time, we had three boys that thought they were going to wither away if we didn’t feed them soon.
 So, we cut our garden visit short and went in search of food.
 I had already picked a place to eat.
-You won’t be surprised to learn it was a pizza place so Littlest could check Montreal off of his pizza list.
+You won’t be surprised to learn it was a pizza place so Nicholas could check Montreal off of his pizza list.
 I’ll let him fill you in on where we ate.
 I will say this about it…the guys working there were the nicest!
 Seriously, they were super nice.

 Our last stop of the day was Saint Joseph’s Oratory.

+The crutches and canes hanging between the pillars were left by pilgrims near the shrine of Saint Joseph.
 I didn’t take too many pics here.
-I snapped this one quickly, but didn’t take any others of the shrine.
 It’s a huge place with so many different levels and rooms.
-Some of the rooms felt very sacred (like the votive room in the picture above), but others felt more like a tourist trap.
+Some of the rooms felt very sacred (like the votive room in the right picture above), but others felt more like a tourist trap.
 It was odd.
 They even had a guide book in English you could buy.
 We did.
 It was interesting, but a little confusing as it led us all over the place.
 We’d never seen escalators in a church before so that was new for us.

 We were tired and ready to go home.
 We had a great day and thoroughly enjoyed our time in Montreal!